kianjagtiani/watt/README.md

 # Watt

 Watt is a to-do assistant that lives inside WhatsApp as its own contact.
+I've always texted myself to-do lists, reminders, thoughts, opportunities, etc, and I thought it'd be useful to have an in-text assistant that organises everything in the chat.
+I also went ahead and added features that could take some action themselves, such as researching tasks or sending you reminders.

-You text it tasks in plain English, it sorts them into categories, and it can research a task on request, pull a task out of a screenshot, or ping you with a reminder later.
+How it works: you text it tasks in plain English, it sorts them into categories, and it can research a task on request, pull a task out of a screenshot, or ping you with a reminder later.
 There's no app to install; you're just texting a number.

 Under the hood it's one FastAPI server talking to three things: the Meta WhatsApp Cloud API for messages, Gemini for understanding what you meant and deciding which tool to call, and a SQLite file for tasks, reminders, and per-user history.
 A reminder scheduler runs in-process and checks the database for anything due.